 You're able to pick the contract length that suits you best, but generally the longer contract you take, the cheaper your package will be.
 However if you don't wished to be tied into a fixed term, you can choose to pay the standard price and cancel at any time without charges*.
 For a full list, you can see our Price guide.

 * PLEASE NOTE: This refers to contract charges.
-You may still incur outstanding charges for your account and there is a £30 cessation fee should you cancel your broadband service instead of transferring to another provider.
+You may still incur outstanding charges for your account.
 Please see full our terms and conditions.